-Specifically, Ito mentioned to Nikkei that the PS4’s internals are similar to a PC’s.
+Specifically, Ito mentioned to Nikkei that the PS4’s internals is similar to a PC’s.
 To that end, Ito went on to say that, while it’s “not at the stage to announce something,” PSVR would be “spread out in various fields,” Nikkei reports.

 This makes sense as its notable competitors in the VR market are twice as expensive.
-And that would put Sony in a better position to sell the PS VR as an affordable VR solution for PCs.
+And that would put Sony in a better place to sell the PS VR as an affordable VR solution for PCs.
 Not only is the PS VR cheaper, the hardware required to run it will also be cheaper too.

 In comparison, you will need a PC of roughly $1000 to use either the Oculus Rift or the HTC Vive but you can get a pc that rivals the same hardware as the PS4 for much less

 The PlayStation VR, known by the codename Project Morpheus during development, is a virtual reality headset developed by Sony Interactive Entertainment, which was released in October 2016.